Skip to content

 How to block ads?
 Is Pi-Hole a YouTube ad blocker?

-Pi-hole filters web traffic and blocks ads or trackers on your devices, without the need for any additional software.
-By navigating to Pi-hole's web interface, you can add blocklists to filter additional ads and malware.
-Note however that Pi-Hole doesn't block in-video ads on YouTube (for that, you'll need something like uBlock Origin).
+Pi-hole filters web traffic, blocking ads and trackers without the need for extra software.
+Via Pi-Hole’s web interface, you can add blocklists for further ad and malware filtering.
+Note however that Pi-hole does not block in-video ads on platforms like YouTube; for this, tools like uBlock Origin are required.

 Block lists Description